clivetong/Talks/Fido/README.md

 ![Signin](images/signin.png)

+---

+### Want to sign the challenge?

-- and a biometric check
+- A biometric check

 ---